-Efficient Embedding of Virtual Networks to Distributed Clouds Via Exploring Periodic Resource Demands
+Efficient Embedding of Virtual Networks to Distributed Clouds via Exploring Periodic Resource Demands

-Zichuan Xu, Student Member, IEEE, Weifa Liang, Senior Member, IEEE, and Qiufen Xia, Student Member, IEEE
+Zichuan Xu, Student Member, IEEE, Weifa Liang[®], Senior Member, IEEE, and Qiufen Xia, Student Member, IEEE

 Abstract-Cloud computing built on virtualization technologies promises provisioning elastic computing and bandwidth resource services for enterprises that outsource their IT services as virtual networks.
 To share the cloud resources efficiently among different enterprise IT services, embedding their virtual networks into a distributed cloud that consists of multiple data centers, poses great challenges.
-Motivated by the fact that most virtual networks operate on long-term basis and have the characteristics of periodic resource demands, in this paper we study the virtual network embedding problem of embedding as many virtual networks as possible to a distributed cloud such that the revenue collected by the cloud service provider is maximized, while the Service Level Agreements (SLAs) between enterprises and the cloud service provider are met.
-We first propose an efficient embedding algorithm for the problem, by incorporating a novel embedding metric that accurately models the dynamic workloads on both data centers and inter-data center links, provided that the periodic resource demands of each virtual network are given and all virtual networks have identical resource demand periods.
+Motivated by the fact that most virtual networks operate on long-term basis and have the characteristics of periodic resource demands, in this paper we study the virtual network embedding problem of embedding as many virtual networks as possible to a distributed cloud such that the revenue collected by the cloud service provider is maximized, while the service level agreements (SLAs) between enterprises and the cloud service provider are met.
+We first propose an efficient embedding algorithm for the problem, by incorporating a novel embedding metric that accurately models the dynamic workloads on both data centers and inter-data center links, provided that the periodic resource demands of each virtual network are given and all virtual networks may have different resource demand periods.
 We then show how to extend this algorithm for the problem when different virtual networks may have different resource demand periods.
-Furthermore, we also develop a prediction mechanism to predict the periodic resource demands of each virtual network if its resource demands are not given in advance.
-We finally evaluate the periodic resource demands of each virtual network topologies.
-Experimental results demonstrate that the proposed algorithms from 10% to 31% in terms of performance improvement.
+Furthermore, we also develop a prediction mechanism to predict the periodic resource demands of each virtual network topologies.
+Experimental results demonstrate that the proposed algorithms from 10 to 31 percent in terms of performance improvement.

-Index Terms-Virtual network embedding; cloud resource provisioning; embedding algorithms; periodic resource demands; distributed clouds; cloud computing.
+Index Terms-Virtual network embedding, cloud resource provisioning, embedding algorithms, periodic resource demands, distributed clouds, cloud computing